tamsamas/0-96-oled-display-mirror/README.md

 Side note: use 230400–460800 baud for more stable video transmission - Make sure to match for the both codes.

 BTW THE CODE SHOULD WORK OUT OF THE BOX!!
 Just flash and run the py script.
+If it doesn't, here's how to fix:
+List the USBtoUART chips and copy the output and replace it in the python script.